okta/okta.github.io/_source/_posts/2019-05-30-okta-token-hooks.md

 ## Set Up Your Okta Org for OIDC & OAuth 2.0

 In this section, you're going to create an OpenID Connect application in Okta.
-Then,
+Then, you'll exercise the OIDC application by deploying an application to your Heroku account.
+No coding needed!
+(That will come later)

+- create web app in okta
+    - capture client id and secret
+- deploy heroku app:

 ## Set Up Inline Token Hooks